A new magnitude--redshift relation based on Type Ia supernovae: Results

 \subsubsection{Amalgame sample}

 The Amalgame sample \citep{2024MNRAS.529.2100P}\footnote{\url{https://github.com/bap37/AmalgameDR}} consists of 1792 photometrically classified SNe Ia from SDSS \citep{2011ApJ...738..162S} and Pan-STARRS1 \citep{2018ApJ...859..101S}, with $0.066<z<0.680$.
 We obtain $b=-0.613\pm0.041$ for the empirical relation, $\Omega_m=0.334_{-0.027}^{+0.031}$ for the flat $\Lambda$CDM model, and $q_0=-0.469_{-0.041}^{+0.045}$ for the flat Pad\'e model.
 These values are consistent with those from Pantheon+ ($z<1.121$), DES-SN5YR, and DES-Dovekie.
 Fig.~\ref{fig:m_vs_z_Amalgame} shows the Hubble diagram for Amalgame.
-The $\Delta$IC values for the empirical relation, the flat $\Lambda$CDM model, and the flat Pad\'e model are 0.4, 0.0, and 0.6, respectively, indicating that they perform comparably.
+The $\Delta$IC values for the empirical relation, the flat $\Lambda$CDM model, and the flat Pad\'e model are 0.4, 0.0, and 0.6, respectively, indicating that they provide comparable fits to the Hubble diagram.